A Signature Education Initiative of Duke University

 De-constructing/Re-constructing the Refugee Experience began Spring 2012 as one of the first DukeImmerse semester programs.
 Over the years, student cohorts have conducted field research in Durham, NC (USA), Egypt, Jordan, Nepal and the West Bank.
 Nearly a quarter of students participating in this program go on to write an honors thesis, in Public Policy, Cultural Anthropology, International Comparative Studies and Program II.

-Application: Applications are closed for De-constructing/Re-constructing the Refugee Experience Spring 2017.
-A new student cohort will be selected October 2017 for Spring 2018.
+Application: A new student cohort will be selected October 2018 for Spring 2019.

 Course fee: $1,000; Duke provides additional grant aid to cover the cost of any course fee for all students receiving financial aid.
 The course fee is in addition to tuition, room and board.
 Contact Duke's Karsh Office of Undergraduate Financial Support (email@example.com) for more information.